 Is it colic?

-- Try an old-school approach Parents have been using gripe water for colic since the way-way back of the 1800s.
-While the formulas of yesteryear featured alcohol (oops!), today’s are a mix of sodium bicarbonate (aka baking soda) and soothing baby-safe herbs like ginger, historically known to help relieve symptoms from colic.
-For instance, Mommy’s Bliss Gripe Water is free of alcohol, added sugar, and artificial flavors and colors.
-Plus, it features organic ginger and fennel—both classic colic soothers.
+Try an old-school approach.
+Parents have been using gripe water for colic since the way-way back of the 1800s.
+While the formulas of yesteryear featured alcohol (oops!), today’s are a mix of sodium bicarbonate (AKA baking soda) and baby-safe herbs like ginger and fennel, historically known to help soothe a sensitive stomach.
+Mommy’s Bliss Gripe Water is free of alcohol, added sugar, and artificial flavors and colors.
+And our ginger and fennel are organic.
+Ahem.

 Is it gas?

-- Try gas drops Ask your pediatrician about trying gas drops containing simethicone, a baby-safe medication that breaks down gas bubbles, making them easier to pass.
+Try gas drops.
+Ask your pediatrician about gas drops containing simethicone, a baby-safe medication that breaks down gas bubbles, making them easier to pass.
 Look for a gentle formula, like Mommy’s Bliss Gas Relief Drops, which is 100% free of sugar, alcohol, and artificial flavors or colors.

-- Feed differently Tilt baby’s bottle at an angle so the entire nipple is filled with milk and not air bubbles.
-Make sure baby’s head is higher than their stomach.
+Feed differently.
+Tilt your baby’s bottle at an angle so the entire nipple is filled with milk —not air bubbles — and be sure their little head is higher than their stomach.
 Using powdered formula?
 Let bubbles settle post-shake before feeding.